opentok/opentok-react-native/docs/OTSession.md

   * **streamCreated** (Object) — Sent when a new stream is created in this session.

   * **streamDestroyed** (Object) - Sent when a stream is no longer published to the session.

+  * **streamPropertyChanged** (Object) - Sent when a stream's properties have changed, such as video or audio becoming available or unavailable.